Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Introduction

 \section{Introduction}

 Approximately $5$ percent of all children go through a period of stuttering, and $1$ percent suffer from long-term stuttering \cite{stutterpopulation}.
 Stuttering first emerges in preschool years and, for those children who develop chronic stuttering, it can lead to life-long adverse consequences and compromised wellbeing \cite{carter2017self}.
-Although stuttering is characterized by audible speech disfluencies that disrupt ongoing speech production and break the rhythm of speech, it has long been proposed that these disruptions are the result of underlying differences in \textit{speech-motor-control (SMC)} processes \cite{amster1987articulatory} that are present in the \emph{fluent speech} of people who stutter (e.g., \cite{heyde2016fluent,usler2017lag}).

-Speech scientists or clinicians aim to improve the stuttering individual’s SMC, which is impacted by the speaker’s articulators, such as jaw or tongue position.
-The current SMC measuring process is manual, done only through fluent speech repetitions of fixed phrases \cite{tumanova2020effects,van2010speech}, and then comparing the spectral attributes’ deviation across all repeats.
-It is only an aggregated measure, cannot evaluate spontaneous speech, and needs manual effort from trained individuals.
-Hence, there is a critical need for an automated approach to identify and visualize the fine-grain, second-by-second, and personalized deviation in the spectral-parameters-of-interest (i.e., speech features/attributes discussed in section \ref{SMC-spectral-match}) of a stuttering individual’s \emph{fluent speech} from others.

-Importantly, preschool-age is when children rapidly develop their language and SMC.
-Several studies \cite{curlee1997early,yaruss2002national,craig1992treatment} have established that early-age interventions are highly effective and more frequently result in permanent remissions of stuttering \cite{curlee1993early,curlee1993evaluating}.
-Thus, this study is interested in examining (i.e., detecting and visualizing the differences in) \textit{perceptually fluent speech} of children who stutter (CWS) and don't stutter (CWNS).
+Research \cite{heyde2016fluent,usler2017lag} suggests that among other factors, the audible speech disfluencies in stuttering individuals result from underlying differences in \textit{speech-motor-control} processes \cite{amster1987articulatory} that are present in the fluent speech of people who stutter.
+Importantly, preschool-age is when children rapidly develop their language, speech-motor-control, and emotion regulation.
+Studies \cite{yaruss2002national} have established that early-age interventions are highly effective in permanent remissions of stuttering \cite{curlee1993early,curlee1993evaluating}.
+Therefore, there is a pressing need for automated assessment tools capable of detecting subtle differences in the \textit{perceptually fluent speech} of children who stutter (\textit{CWS}).
+Such tools could enable just-in-time, personalized interventions at an early age.
+This study represents a first step in that direction.

-However, unlike stuttering or speech disfluency detection tasks, the difference in fluent speech between CWS and CWNS is subtle and perceptually indifferentiable, making this paper’s task challenging; and conventional machine learning (ML)-based speech analytics approaches fail to achieve high efficacy (table \ref{evalspeech-baselines}).